The Montessori Pre-Grammar Class’ Core Subjects

-Ages 9-11 years, 3rd through 5th Grades.
-3rd grade may overlap with Lower Elementary depending on readiness.
+Ages 8-9 years, 3rd and 4th Grades.
+3rd grade may overlap with Lower Elementary depending on the needs of the child.

 Having developed the essential skills of concentration and laid the necessary academic foundation in their Montessori Lower Elementary studies, coupled with the spiritual formation of the Catechesis of the Good Shepherd, the children of the Pre-Grammar School continue in their rigorous pursuit of Truth in the Classical tradition.

 As is fitting, the children begin their morning with scripture passages, hymns, and the prayers of the Church using the Magnificat.
 They also listen to the lives of the saints and have a prayer corner for personal prayer.